 Here's some guidance to help you tip confidently and take the guesswork out of this potentially awkward aspect of the holiday season:

 Whom to Tip

 Here are the folks who are probably expecting a tip from you:

 - Mail and package carriers.
 Every apartment dweller with a legal address gets mail throughout the year from a carrier for the U.S. Postal Service.
-When tipping a mail carrier, keep in mind that federal ethical rules bar postal employees from accepting cash, however they may accept gifts (including gift cards) valued at as much as $20.
+When tipping a mail carrier, keep in mind that federal ethical rules bar postal employees from accepting cash (or cash equivalents, such as gift cards), however they may accept gifts (such as baked treats) valued at as much as $20.
 If you also get packages from a private company, such as FedEx or UPS, consider tipping delivery folks if you deal with them frequently, particularly in connection with a home business.

 - Building staff.
 The most likely candidates for a tip are the doorman and super, if your building has them.
 As for other building staff, you should consider tipping them only if they do a lot for you over the year and you don't tip as you go.
 One example could be a parking attendant who does his job well and goes out of his way to look after your car or offer directions or parking advice for guests.